NethServer/docs/administrator-manual/en/team_chat.rst

 Configuration
 =============

-Mattermost installation needs a dedicated virtual host, a FQDN like ``chat.nethserver.org``.
+Mattermost installation needs a dedicated virtual host, an FQDN like ``chat.nethserver.org``.

-Before proceed with the configuration, make sure to create the corresponding DNS record.
+Before proceeding with the configuration, make sure to create the corresponding DNS record.
 If |product| act as the DNS server of your LAN, please refer to :ref:`dns-section`.

-If you're server is using Let's Encrypt certificate as default, make sure also to have a corresponding public DNS record.
+If your server is using a Let's Encrypt certificate as default, make also sure to have a corresponding public DNS record.
 See :ref:`server_certificate-section` for more info.

 How to configure: